-An examination of alternative approaches to the conduct of research in economics.
-The student will become familiar with the Undergraduate Research Program at UNCA and develop a proposal of research to be conducted in ECON 480.
-Prerequisite: junior or senior standing.
-(Grading S/U.) Fall and Spring.
+The first of two classes in the senior capstone experience, this course presents an overview of alternative approaches to the conduct of research in economics.
+The student will become familiar with the Undergraduate Research Program at UNC Asheville by developing a proposal for research to be conducted in ECON 480 under the guidance of a member of the Economics faculty who will serve as a mentor.
+ECON 380 must be taken the semester prior to enrolling in ECON 480.
+Prerequisite: Eighteen hours in Economics.
+Fall and Spring.